jaredly/jerd/docs/Roadmap.md

 - [x] when you select a node fully and type to replace it, it should remove the surrounding span & any formatting.
 - [ ] selecting some things and typing should remove the selection, always folks.
 - [ ] my execution time limit doesn't seem to be working, figure that out
+  - oof, ok it's the drawing time that's taking too long, not sure how to sort that out.
+  - I mean I could do some time slicing, or like keep track of "how long it takes to render N segments", and if it looks like we'd be over budget let them know we're going off auto.
 - [ ] there are a lot of ways that my new thing might error, and I really need to catch them
 - [ ] I might want a `SimpleScene` type that doesn't have state, but does have bounds ...